-If you purchase our Class A common stock in this offering, you will incur immediate and substantial dilution of \$58.10 per share, representing the difference between the public offering price of \$67.00 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and our pro forma net tangible book value per share after giving effect to the issuance and sale of 1,650,000 shares of Class A common stock by us in this offering.
+If you purchase our Class A common stock in this offering, you will incur immediate and substantial dilution of \$68.97 per share, representing the difference between the assumed public offering price of \$77.88 per share, which was the last reported sale price of our Class A common stock on the Nasdaq Global Select Market on January 22, 2021, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and our pro forma net tangible book value per share after giving effect to the issuance and sale of 1,400,000 shares of Class A common stock by us in this offering.
 As of December 31, 2020, there were 7,553,500 shares of our Class A common stock subject to outstanding stock options with a weighted-average exercise price of \$2.51 per share.
 To the extent that these outstanding stock options and warrants are ultimately exercised or the underwriters exercise their option to purchase additional shares of our Class A common stock, you will incur further dilution.
 See the section titled "Dilution" for more information.